larson-group/clubb_release/Readme.txt

 F. GrADS for viewing the GrADS output data.
 G. netCDF >= v3.5.1;  We have not tested our code with anything older.
-   If you do not use netCDF, you must remove -DNETCDF from the preprocessor flags, found in the compile/config/<platform>.bash file.
+   If you do not use netCDF, you must remove -DNETCDF from the preprocessor flags, found in the compile/config/<platform>.bash file, and remove -lnetcdf from the LDFLAGS.
 H. MATLAB or NCAR graphics for viewing the netCDF output data.

 To build, perform the following three steps: